No matter if you are going to promote a new product or develop an old one, setting clear market objectives is a crucial point.

-8. To reach 4,000 downloads of our e-book “ABC” through Facebook advertising by the end of the November 2017.
+8. To reach 4,000 downloads of our e-book “ABC” through Facebook advertising by the end of November 2022.

 9. To increase our email subscriber list by 30 percent within 3 months by providing a new e-book for free download.

-10. To improve the average customer satisfaction of our website by 15% (measured through marketing research surveys before and after redesign) by the end of second half of 2017.
+10. To improve the average customer satisfaction of our website by 15% (measured through marketing research surveys before and after redesign) by the end of the second half of 2022.

 11. To acquire 100 new clients for our consulting services within 5 months by launching social media marketing campaigns.

 12. In order to establish our company as an expert in the financial consulting area, we will write 100 blog posts (educating on different financial topics) on our website by writing 3-5 posts per week.
 These 100 posts will be completed in 10 months.

 13. To achieve a rate of one lead per hundred website visits within 3 months through increased prominent and relevant CTA’s, and simplified lead forms.